David R. Meldrum, MD

 Although my initial research interest while on full time faculty at UCLA was related mainly to menopause, I was intrigued by a new class of drugs called GnRH agonists.
 Together with the Salk Institute (above) I was first to publish the use of an agonist in women with endometriosis.
 That work of course developed into the use of Lupron as a new treatment for endometriosis, but it also led to my interest in using GnRH agonists as adjuncts for ovulation induction.
 I was subsequently one of the first to investigate the use of Lupron for IVF and was the first to suggest its routine use (the benefits for synchronized growth of the follicles and for preventing ovulation before the eggs could be retrieved were very large).
 Even so, it took a few years until virtually all IVF programs were using an agonist initially for all patients.
 Throughout my career I have maintained ovulation induction as one of my main research interests (see publications).

 More recently I have developed an interest in the effects of lifestyle and nutrition on IVF results, which is becoming an area of major interest (see "Lifestyle and fertility" and www.lifechoicesandfertility.com).
 Studies have also shown that sexual dysfunction is common in infertility patients, and I have recently published on erectile function and its relationship to vascular health in general.
 Together with Lou Ignarro, PhD, who is a UCLA researcher who shared the 1998 Nobel Prize for discovering the role of nitric oxide in erectile and vascular health, and researchers in Naples, Italy who have also done excellent work in this area, I have published 4 major reviews on this topic.
-Infertile couples experiencing sexual dysfunction will find our web site, www.erectile-function.com , very helpful in restoring or maintaining a satisfying sexual relationship.
-Its home page has links directly to those reviews, which any sexually active male will find very helpful in addition to all of the information on the site and in our book "Survival of the Firmest".
+Infertile couples experiencing sexual dysfunction will find our book, "Survival Of The Firmest" very helpful.
+It is available on Amazon/kindle or itunes.

 I have always enjoyed the development of knowledge, which of course stems from individual, well-designed studies.
-I've served as an ad-hoc reviewer for several journals and I have been an editorial board member for Fertility and Sterility for approximately 20 years.
-I am presently an editorial editor, which allows me to be involved in writing and editing review articles.
+I've served as an ad-hoc reviewer for several journals and as an editorial board member for Fertility and Sterility for 22 years.
+For seven years I was an editorial editor, which allowed me to be involved in writing and editing review articles.
 Most people don't realize how important review articles are.
 There is always a long delay between publication of definitive research and when new treatments are widely adopted in practice.
 For example, at the Mayo Clinic a study was done showing that a short course of antibiotics was equally effective for bladder infections compared with 10 days of treatment, but it took about 10 years until they uniformly applied their own research in care of their patients.
 That finally resulted from review articles that gave practitioners "permission" to change their care.
 Another example in our field is the use of growth hormone for poor responders.
-The research is quite definitive and the benefit appears to be large, yet only a minority of IVF practitioners use it.
+The research is quite definitive and the benefit appears to be large, yet less than half of IVF practitioners use it.
 It is hoped that articles such as one I did with colleagues around the world discussing "orphan adjuncts" and a review article which I co-authored with colleagues in Europe on the value of growth hormone supplements in ART will encourage others to adopt this highly effective treatment.

 I was fortunate to serve as the first commissioner for reproductive lab accreditation, which is now a highly effective program helping to standardize IVF lab quality across the U.S. I also have served as president of the Society for Assisted Reproductive Technology and the Pacific Coast Reproductive Society.

 I continue to enjoy teaching in spite of leaving the full-time UCLA faculty many years ago.
 At present I am a Clinical Professor at UCLA and UCSD.
-At UCSD I attend a monthly journal club where I contribute to analysis of new research together with UCSD faculty and fellows and RPMG physicians from our facility in La Jolla.
+At UCSD I attend journal clubs where I contribute to analysis of old and new research together with UCSD faculty and fellows and RPMG physicians from our facility in La Jolla.

-Perhaps the professional accomplishment I am most proud of is my 28 years organizing and directing the UCLA comprehensive postgraduate course on IVF, which has taken place each July in Santa Barbara.
+Perhaps the professional accomplishment I am most proud of is my 32 years organizing and directing the UC comprehensive postgraduate course on IVF, which has taken place each July, initially in Santa Barbara and now on Coronado Island in San Diego.
 It is widely recognized as the top postgraduate course in IVF, and because it is so well attended, I have been able to invite a large number of highly respected speakers from around the world.
 I remember several years ago it was even attended by people who had originally been involved in my training in Australia before setting up the UCLA IVF program (see "Australia to UCLA").

 One of my proudest accomplishments is the people I have trained.
 At the top of that list are Dr. Gabe Garzo, who runs our La Jolla facility, and Dr. William Schoolcraft, who runs the Colorado Center for Reproductive Medicine.
 Those two programs have some of the best results in the nation.
 I could list numerous others, but Gabe and Bill have become truly stellar IVF clinicians and Bill has published numerous excellent IVF papers.
 Bill now co-directs the UCLA Santa Barbara meeting with me.

-Of course like any father my greatest accomplishment has been to raise our four kids, who are each successful in their chosen fields and who all have big hearts.
-My passion for flying (see "Angel Flight") allows us to see Erik in northern California and we enjoy getting together each year for their birthday (now also with 3 grand kids and 2 grand dogs)!
+Of course like any father my greatest accomplishment has been helping Claudia to raise our four kids, who are each successful in their chosen fields and who all have big hearts.
+My passion for flying (see "Angel Flight") allowed us to see Erik and Tiffany in northern California and we enjoy getting together each year for their birthday (now also with 3 grand kids and 2 grand dogs)!